Introduction (Click here or scroll down for Images)

 Visual Waste painted this mental-health piece in CNR west Belfast in 2023

-Okay, now for the few cases of street art (and graffiti art) painted in sectional areas; that is, possible cases of street art as a direct alternative to murals.
+Okay, now for the few cases of non-murals (street art and graffiti art) painted in sectional areas; that is, possible cases of street art as a direct addition or alternative to murals.

 These are all interesting cases in one way or another.
 Some, we think, can be explained away, and some didn’t last very long, which demonstrates the competition between the purposes.
 But a few more clearly falsify our blanket claim that street art does not (yet) compete with murals.

 In 1987, Bob Marley was painted in Springhill (CNR west Belfast).
 It was painted by a mural artist, Mo Chara Kelly, who painted it on the wall of his own house because, although the ‘Uprising’ theme might resonate with the locals, he was not sure that it was in keeping with the (political) murals in the street: “The Bob Marley mural, however, was painted on the side gable of my own house.
 I could get away with it there.
 I didn’t want to go up to somebody else’s house and say, “We’re painting a mural” and then stick Bob Marley up!
 And then have the neighbour come out shouting, “Mo Chara, I thought you were stickin’ something up about the struggle!”
 This was my personal thing.”
 (Painting My Community p.
 86; free pdf available on-line).
-As such, this is a counterexample to our general claim, though it comes from a muralist and not a street artist.
+As such, this is a counterexample to our general claim, though it comes from a muralist and not a street artist and Mo Chara is here using a very narrow definition of “mural” – with a little lattitude, a mural entitled “Uprising” could quite easily qualify as a mural.

 Street artists Friz and Hicks were hired to paint in PUL east Belfast in 2012.
 The support was from the East Belfast Arts Festival “in conjunction with the Lower Castlereagh Community Group, East Belfast Partnership, and kindly funded by the Lloyds TSB Foundation”.
 Friz’s piece was in Lord Street, site of many murals but had an explicit “community” message and was in the style of a kids’ cartoon.